HarshSuvagiya/BrightnessManager/README.md

 # BrightnessManager

-An smart manager that helps you to keep your screen brightness according to your preference when ever you open the particular app.
+An smart manager that helps you to keep your screen brightness according to your preference when ever you open any particular app.

 ## Social Media